-How profitable a bank is has an effect on its safety and soundness.
-Earnings can be retained by the bank, expanding its capital buffer, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
-Conversely, losses reduce a bank's ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, likely making the bank better able to withstand economic shocks.
+Conversely, losses take away from a bank's ability to do those things.

-Citizens Union Bank of Shelbyville scored 16 out of a possible 30 on Bankrate's earnings test, falling short of the national average of 16.52.
+On Bankrate's earnings test, Citizens Union Bank of Shelbyville scored 16 out of a possible 30, better than the national average of 15.12.

-One widely used measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by total equity.
-The most recent annualized quarterly return on equity for Citizens Union Bank of Shelbyville was 8.48 percent, below the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
+The most recent annualized quarterly return on equity for Citizens Union Bank of Shelbyville was 7.29 percent, below the national average of 8.10 percent.

-The bank recorded net income of $4.0 million on total equity of $101.9 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 1.19 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $7.1 million on total equity of $99.7 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 1.01 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.